-- It’s the best chicken breast way to cook it in the oven.
+- It’s the best method to cook chicken breast.
 Tender and juicy. – We utilize a process that includes roasting on high heat for a shorter period to avoid dry and chewy chicken breasts.

 - Simple to prepare and bake.
 Once the chicken has been seasoned, it takes less than 15 minutes to bake.

 - Perfect for meal prep.
 It’s a great way to bake chicken in the oven, then store in the refrigerator and use it in different chicken recipes.

 - It’s healthy.
 There are no unhealthy oils, frying, fatty sauces, or anything else here.

 You’ll need the next ingredients to make the juiciest oven-baked chicken breast: